 Within the general structure provided by the interns' placements, there is some flexibility to arrange activities in accordance with individual training needs.
 However, most interns find this year quite demanding of time and effort, and must make choices among the many options for additional clinical, didactic, and research commitments.

 This internship has a long-standing commitment to intensive supervision by senior staff psychologists and psychiatrists.
 Each intern is assigned a Training Supervisor for guidance and general overview of his program.
-At least four other therapy supervisors are assigned as well as special supervision for group, couples, and family therapy.
+At least four other therapy supervisors are assigned.
 The intern will typically have one hour per week of testing supervision and six hours per week of therapy /administration supervision.
-The theoretical orientation of teaching and supervision is a mixture of psychodynamic, biological, and cognitive-behavioral.
+The theoretical orientation of teaching and supervision is a mixture of psychodynamic, and cognitive-behavioral, including third wave CBT approaches.
 In all supervision, there is a strong emphasis on understanding the contemporary interpersonal and sociopolitical contexts in which patients' difficulties arise and must be treated.

 Training in Psychological Assessment